 A degree clearance form is a form that states a student has completed his/her culminating experience and is ready to graduate.
-The Kremen School of Education and Human Development (KSOEHD) is unique in that the students do not need to do this form for themselves; the advisers will do it on their behalf working with the Graduate Technician in ED 100.
+The Kremen School of Education and Human Development is unique in that the students do not need to do this form for themselves.
+The advisers will do it on the students' behalf working with the Graduate Admissions Analyst in ED 100.
 All a student needs to do is turn in the abstract from their project or thesis to his/her adviser, and the adviser will take care of the rest.
-If you receive an email stating you need to do the degree clearance form, but you are in one of the graduate programs offered in KSOEHD, you can disregard the email.
+If you receive an email stating you need to do the degree clearance form, but you are in one of the graduate programs offered in the Kremen School, you can disregard the email.
 The Comp Exam proctors will also take care of the notification and signing of the form for students who have passed the comps.

 No; we will take care of the form for you.
 Your program coordinator/adviser will sign the form.
 There is nothing you need to do for this except give your adviser a copy of your abstract.
 We are the only school on campus that does this for our students, so if you receive an email requesting this form be done, you can disregard it.
 The Comp Exam proctors will also take care of the notification and signing of the form for students who have passed the comps.

-The deadline to turn in a graduate degree application is always within the first two weeks of every starting semester or term.
-You need to fill out the application, sign, and stop by ED 100 for signature.
-ED 100 will instruct you on where to go next.
+The deadline to turn in a graduate degree application is always within the first three weeks of every starting semester or term.
+Please go to the Division of Research and Graduate Studies page for deadlines (see "Dates and Deadlines").
+You need to submit an online application for graduation (online application process).

-After those first two weeks, an application will be considered “late” and there will be an attached fee to pay along with the graduate application fee.
+After those first three weeks, an application will be considered “late”.
 If you are turning in a late graduate degree application, you will need to visit the Division of Graduate Studies first and get permission from the office.

-First you need to go to the Division of Graduate Studies in the Madden Library,4th floor, room 4140.
+First you need to go to the Division of Research and Graduate Studies in the Frank W. Thomas Bldg in TA 130.
 You will need their permission to turn in a late application.
-Next, you will go to ED 100 for a signature from the graduate technician.
+Next, you will go to ED 100 for a signature from the Graduate Admissions Analyst.
 Then you will go to Joyal Administration to pay the application fee as well as a late fee.
-Lastly you will take your receipt and application back to the Division of Graduate Studies to turn in.
+Lastly you will take your receipt and application back to the Division of Research and Graduate Studies to turn in.

 If a student wishes to walk in the convocation ceremony but is not finished with the program, he/she MUST be finishing in the following summer term at the latest.
 Otherwise, he/she will have to wait for the ceremony in the next academic year.
 The student needs to be advanced to candidacy, and the student will need to come to ED 100 with their name, mailing address, and email address to be put on the mailing list for the invitation by a deadline provided on our website closer to the ceremony date.
 More information will be available on our website in the months prior to graduation.